dequelabs/axe-android/docs/edit-text-value.md

 ## User Impact

-Violations of this rule mostly impact **TalkBack** users.
+Violations of this rule mostly impact **TalkBack** users by hiding important context.
+An image is worth 1000 words at least a short summary should be available in text.

+### Confirming It is a Violation

+1. Turn on **TalkBack**.
+2. Attempt to `AccessibilityFocus` the Control.
+3. When it is focused either:
-- When an `EditText` is `AccessibilityFocused` it does not read out the entered text.
+    1. It does not read out the entered text.
-- When an `EditText` is `AccessibilityFocused` is reads out the `ContentDescription`.
+    2. It reads out the `ContentDescription` instead.

-Both of these things may happen, but even in isolation, both of these events are confusing to the user and can result in **entered text** not being shared, duplicate announcements, or a loss of meaning.
+Both of the itmes in step 3 may happen, but even in isolation, both of these events are confusing to the user and can result in **entered text** not being shared, duplicate announcements, or a loss of meaning.

 **Note**: Violations may manifest themselves in different ways, depending on the Version of Android,